lukmanr/CLVPipelines/pipelines/README.md

 The original dataset was preprocessed to conform to the above schema and uploaded to a public GCP bucket as `gs://clv-datasets/transactions/transactions.cv`.
 The build script copies this file to a GCS folder in your project.

 ## Batch predict pipeline
+Like the training pipeline, the batch predict pipeline uses historical sales transactions data as its input.
+The pipeline applies the trained CLV  model to generate customer lifetime value predictions.

 ### Pipeline design
 The below diagram depicts the workflow implemented by the batch predict pipeline.
 ![Batch predict](/images/predict.jpg)